 Advent is for hope.
 It is a mystical time of year when the world seems translucent.
 When it seems like the answer to the worlds prayers is not that far away.
 Advent takes us back in time and moves us forward in history.
 We see the birth of a messiah, a rebel, a peace maker.
 We long to see that same peacemaker, rebel, and messiah again.
 Advent makes us stop and wait.
 Advent makes us listen to one another.
 To reach out and give hope.
 To touch the vail and maybe step through into a world that is better than our own.
 Into a world where peace has already come.
 Into a world that is only love.
 Advent shows us that possibility and challenges us to make it a reality.
 Advent teaches us to bear that same light as the peacemaker, the messiah, the rebel.
 Advent says that we are strong enough to not let the darkness, to not let the hatred, over take our hope.

-I don’t want to loose hope that there are still good things in this world.
+I don’t want to lose hope that there are still good things in this world.
 But violence seems personified times ten during the holidays and made all the more painful when I think about what Advent is supposed to bring.
 But at the same time I am drawn closer to believing in that story of hope.
 I’m reminded that there is a light shinning somewhere in the darkness and the darkness will not over come.
 And that light chases away all of my fears and leaves me only with hope.
 Hope for a better day, a better world, a new beginning.